 Exhibit and accompanying lesson plans will teach history and themes of Freedom Summer to elementary school students

-The Martha Holden Jennings Foundation recently awarded Miami University grant funding to develop a traveling exhibit to bring the story and lessons of Freedom Summer to Ohio elementary schools.
+The Martha Holden Jennings Foundation recently awarded Miami University grant funding to develop a traveling exhibit to bring the story and lessons of Freedom Summer to elementary school classrooms.

 “It’s important for children in Ohio to learn about their own history — about Freedom Summer and its goals,” said Jacky Johnson, University Archivist and principal librarian.
 “This is a way to tell that story while also teaching children about inclusion, respect for others, and diversity.”

 Johnson and fellow librarians Kim Hoffman, Carla Myers, and Alia Levar Wegner are collaborating with faculty, staff, and students from the College of Creative Arts and the Miami University Art Museum on the project.
 The exhibit comprises vinyl panels, each focusing on a particular theme, and accompanying lesson plans and website to help students reflect and process each panel.
 The lesson plans are aimed at fourth and fifth-grade students.

 “We chose this grade band because it is a significant point in life where students are becoming more aware of themselves and others.
 They are able to recognize how their actions can impact others,” said Stephanie Danker, an associate professor of Art Education.
 Danker and undergraduate students from her Introduction to Art Education course are creating the exhibit’s lesson plans.